kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-09-2014-experience-students-share-since-applying-i.md

 {% include image.html url="https://www.dropbox.com/s/608dp1bcyi43sen/7187133_img_03841.jpg" float="left" width="6"%}

-**Q: Describe what your journey has been like since hearing about the Experience.**
+**Q: Describe what your journey has been like since applying for the Experience.**

-**A:** I learned about the Experience while Dwight Robertson was at my school, Bethel College.
-I just knew it was something I was supposed to do.
-Even though I didn’t have much time to raise the funds, I had faith that God would provide if He wanted me to come.
-I prayed, “If this is all provided for – I know it is completely you, God.”

-The trip started when I turned in my application – not May 16th!
-I’ve never had to rely on the Body like this to encourage and support me.
-I’ve been on missions trips before, but the amount I had to raise wasn’t so significant that I couldn’t do it on my own.
-But with the Experience, there was no way I could do it all on my own!
-The ways God provided blew my mind – everyone (even people I didn't know) was a part of what God was doing in me.
-The process has brought me a lot closer to Him and I’ve experienced Him in ways I never have before.
-It’s been awesome to be put into a position to lean on God and walk completely in faith.

-I am completely confident that God is going to shape me and change me this summer because I KNOW that God wants me here.
-And for the rest of my life, I can have faith that God is going to provide for me wherever He wants to take me!
+**A:** *The Experience* started once I turned my application in.
+I knew there was no way I could meet my fundraising goal all on my own!
+Never before have I had to rely on the Body for encouragement and support like this, and the ways God provided blew my mind!
+I've learned so much by leaning on God and walking in faith.
+I know that God is going to change me this summer, and for the rest of my life I can have faith that wherever God may lead me, He will provide!

 **Q: What impact has learning to be more dependent on God made in your life?**

-**A:** I’m more mindful of God throughout my day…realizing that from the time that I wake from the time I go to bed, He is present and beside me, and is constantly shaping me and preparing me for what He wants to do.
-His fingerprints are all over my everyday interactions.
-I’ve become more intentional about everyone I’m with and everything I do – since I know God is present with me I want to be glorifying to Him all the time.
-It’s instilled in me a deeper desire to please Him and glorify Him because He’s present!
+**A:** I’ve realized that from the time I wake up and from the time I go to bed God is present.
+God's fingerprints are all over my everyday interactions; He is constantly shaping me and preparing me for what He has in store.
+Knowing God is truly with me has instilled a deeper desire to please Him and glorify Him.

 **Q: If you dared to believe for something only God could do this summer, what would you ask of Him?**

-**A:** I hope that God can show me who I am…I hope to understand more about how God has designed me to serve His Kingdom with the passions and abilities He’s placed inside of me.
-I want to know what it will look like when my identity is finally found in Him!
+**A:**  I hope that God can show me who I am, and I hope to gain more understanding about how to use the passions and abilities He's placed inside of me for His Kingdom.

 ##Bethany Pratt